 Portable Appliance Testing Requirements

 Portable Appliance Testing (PAT) is a usual requirement for employers to ensure safety of portable appliances.
 In a retail space, PAT testing is of increased importance as members of the public are entering into your commercial space.
 Regular testing of all electrical items within your building should be scheduled in a PAT testing regime, with any faulty items being reported and removed.

-With decades of experience working in the fire safety sector, Churches Fire have found that electrical safety can fall short in shop environments, with ‘daisy chaining’ (multiple extension leads connected together) becoming commonplace.
+With decades of experience working in the fire safety sector, Churches Fire & Security have found that electrical safety can fall short in shop environments, with ‘daisy chaining’ (multiple extension leads connected together) becoming commonplace.
 Connecting multiple extension cables poses a real fire risk, especially in till areas where computers, printers and audio systems overload electrical sockets.

 Fire safety training for staff is an imperative safety provision, which should cover the following pieces of information and advice:

 - Recognise the early warning signs of an electrical fault.
 Ensure staff know what to look out for regarding electrical hazards.
 Burning smells, dark patches or marks around sockets and cables, or sparks when plugging or unplugging into a socket could all be signs that there is a problem with your electrical wiring.